 Located just west of downtown Milwaukee, the Avenues West neighborhood is home to several institutions, light industrial and retail businesses, churches, schools and residential areas.
-Downtown attractions, sports and convention venues and major highways are just a short drive or walk away.
+Just a short drive or walk away, you can reach downtown attractions, sports and convention venues and major highways.

 The Avenues West Association is a not-for-profit neighborhood association that advocates for development and revitalization, aesthetic enhancement, cooperative marketing and planning, networking and safety throughout the Avenues West neighborhood.